lynnlangit/TeamTeri/README.md

 # TeamTeri
-Artifacts for patterns / tools for cloud-scaling cancer genomic data pipelines using...
+Artifacts for patterns / tools for cloud-scaling genomic data pipelines for disease research (cancer, viral, others...) using...
 * **Public Cloud** : services from either GCP (Google Cloud Platform) or AWS (Amazon Web Services)
 * **Bioinformatics** : frameworks, tools and libraries such as VariantSpark, Galaxy, ADAM and others
 * **Practices** : industry patterns and practices for scalable data pipelines including serverless
 * **Learn More** : [link to Repo (awesome bioinformatics)](https://github.com/openbiox/awosome-bioinformatics) with large number of curated links for learning about bioinformatics tools and topics
 * **Bioinformatics Workbook** : [link to online course with key bioinformatics concepts](https://bioinformaticsworkbook.org/)

+---

 ## Understanding Cancer Genomic Data Analysis